 - Leave nothing in the bush, no rubbish not even orange peel.

 - Be mindful of other people on the track: give other groups plenty of room to pass

 After your walk

 You may also want to exchange contact details with a few people you met on the trip.
-Many of our members make life-long friends through the activities program.
-You may find some NPA members that live close by and can share transport to the start of walks.
+You may find some people that live close by and can share transport to the start of walks.